codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 ### Customer environment
-The customer environment that communicates with the GitOps Runtime and Codefresh generally includes:
+The customer environment communicates with the GitOps Runtime and Codefresh, and generally includes:
 * Ingress controller for ingress-based Hybrid GitOps Runtimes
   The ingress controller is configured on the same Kubernetes cluster as the GitOps Runtime, and implements the ingress traffic rules for the GitOps Runtime.
   See [Ingress controller requirements]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#ingress-controller-configuration).